-Nothing is more fundamental to our democracy than the right to vote.
-In this election year the American Civil Liberties Union of Tennessee (ACLU-TN) is committed to protecting voting rights and ensuring that every citizen maintains that right.
+Nothing is more fundamental to our democracy than the right to vote, and the American Civil Liberties Union of Tennessee (ACLU-TN) is committed to protecting voting rights and ensuring that every citizen maintains that right.

 Know Your Rights: Dealing with Problems at the Polls